pseudostack/InventorySync/README.md

-Login to dealer pull
+-Login to dealer pull

-Navigate to Inventory
+-Navigate to Inventory

-Select options and inventory
+-Select options and inventory

-Export csv
+-Export csv

-Rename csv
+-Rename csv

-Push to FTP
+-Push to FTP